 HCDSS10 Home Control Kit contains a Data Interface that connects to the DSS® receiver, and a lamp module.

-HC10LM Lamp module lets you control incandescent lamps.
-Use to dim/brighten and turn lamps on/off.
+HC10LM Lamp module lets you control incandescent lamps only.

-HC20AM or HC30AM Appliance modules turn small appliances, like coffee pots, popcorn makers, or stereo, on or off.
-Also controls nonincandescent lamps Choose 2 prong (HC20AM) or 3 prong (HC30AM).
+HC20AM or HC25AM Appliance modules turn appliances, like coffee pots, popcorn makers, or stereo, on or off.
+Choose 2 or 3 prong.